sagemath/trac_to_gh/Issue 9411.md

 # Issue 9411: Given points on an elliptic curve, this finds a LLL reduced ZZ-independent set

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9411

 Original creator: aly.deines